fmulp0/axam/README.md

 # axam

-The Amiga side of a simple Amiga <-> PC File Transfer tool.
+The Amiga side of AX, a simple Amiga <-> PC File Transfer tool.